Sbsharma0897/StudentManagementApp_PlatformCommons/README.md

 ## Features

-* Admin and Student authorization and authenticaiton into the applicaiton has been designed using session UUID.
+* Admin and Student authorization and authenticaiton into the applicaiton has been designed Spring Security Basic Authentication.
 Validation has been considered over the input recieved from the client.<br>
 * At the time of applicaiton start, a default admin is created by the application whose credentials are given below.<br>
-    Admin_Name: "root"<br>
+    Admin_Name: "admin"<br>
-    Password: "Emachines@7676"<br>
+    Password: "admin"<br>
-* Everytime a student or admin does login operation ,a new entry is saved in the session table with unique UUID.
-This unique UDId is used for authorization and authenticaiton of the student/admin for accessing all the API's from the server.<br>

 * Admin Controls:
     * Login to the application is done user admin_name and password.
 Every admin must have a unique admin_name(user_name).